jdereg/json-io/user-guide-writeOptions.md

 Enums in Java are commonly used as a discrete list of values, but there are instances where additional fields are added to these enums.
 These fields can be either public or private, depending on the design requirements.

 #### Handling Enum Fields
-`json-io` provides flexible options for serializing enums, accommodating various use cases:
-- **Skip Private Fields**: By default, you might want to serialize only the public fields of an enum to ensure that internal state representations are not exposed.
-This option allows you to exclude private fields from the JSON output.
-- **Retain Only Name Value**: For simplicity or to adhere strictly to the enum concept, you can choose to serialize only the name of the enum.
-This is particularly useful when the additional fields are not relevant for the receiving system or when minimizing the output size is critical.
-- **Force Enum as an Object**: If the additional fields in the enum are important for the application logic, you can opt to serialize the enum as a full-fledged object.
-This approach includes all serializable fields, providing a complete representation of the enum state.
-- **Force Enum as a Single Value**: Conversely, you may enforce that the enum is serialized merely as a single value (its name), ensuring compatibility with systems expecting a simpler representation.
+The `WriteOptions` of `json-io` provide a flexible set of configurations that allow developers to customize how enums and `EnumSet` objects are serialized into JSON.
+These options determine whether enums are written as simple strings, detailed objects with `public` and `private` fields, or represented using specific metadata like `@enum` or `@type.` By adjusting these settings, users can balance between backward compatibility and newer, streamlined serialization formats.
+Below is a detailed breakdown of the available options and their effects.

 #### Configuration Example
 Here's how you configure these options in `json-io`:

 >#### `boolean` isWriteEnumAsString()
->- [ ] Returns `true` if enums are to be written out as Strings.
+>- [ ] Returns `true` if enums are to be written out as Strings (default).
 If this is false, then enums are being written as objects, and then the `isEnumPublicFieldsOnly()` API is valid and will indicate if enums are to be written with public/private fields.
 >#### `boolean` isEnumPublicFieldsOnly()
->- [ ] Returns `true` indicating that only public fields will be output on an `enum.`The default is to only output public fields as well as to write it as a primitive (single value) instead of a JSON { } object when possible.
+>- [ ] Returns `true` indicating that only public fields will be output on an enum (default).
+The default is to only output public fields as well as to write it as a primitive (single value) instead of a JSON { } object when possible.
+Set to `false` to write public/private fields.
+>#### `boolean` isEnumSetWrittenOldWay()
+>- [ ] Returns `true` if `EnumSet` is written with `@enum=enumElementTypeClass,` or `false` if `EnumSets` are written with `@type=enumElementTypeClass`.
+Default is `true` for backward compatibility, but will switch to `false` in an future release.

 >#### `WriteOptionsBuilder` writeEnumsAsString()
->- [ ] Sets the option to write out enums as a String.
-This is the default option.
-If you have called `writeEnumAsJsonObject(true or false),` call `writeEnumsAsString()`to return to enum output as String.
+>- [ ] Sets the option to write enums as a `String.` This is the default option.
+If you have called `writeEnumAsJsonObject(true or false),` call `writeEnumsAsString()`to return to enum output as `String.`
 >#### `WriteOptionsBuilder` writeEnumAsJsonObject(`boolean writePublicFieldsOnly`)
->- [ ] Sets the option to write out all the member fields of an enum, using JSON { } format for the enum, to allow for multiple fields.
-Setting this option to true or false (include/exclude private fields), turns off the writeEnumsAsString() option.
+>- [ ] Sets the option to write all the member fields of an enum, using JSON { } format for the enum, to allow for multiple fields.
+Setting this option to `true` or `false` (include/exclude private fields), turns off the writeEnumsAsString() option.
+This option is off by default - enums are written as `String` by default.
+>#### `WriteOptionsBuilder` writeEnumSetOldWay(`boolean writeEnumSetOldWay`)
+>- [ ] Sets the option to write `EnumSet` with `@enum=elementTypeClassName` or `@type=elementTypeClassName`.
+The default is true (@enum) for backward compatibility.
+This will change in a future release.

 ### Customizing JSON Output with `JsonClassWriter`